 To support the application for Yanel Solar Farm we commissioned a noise assessment to detail any noise arising from the operation of the solar farm.
 Following background noise monitoring at nearby receptors and acoustic modelling it was reported that noise emissions during the operational lifetime would be acceptable at all residential locations for daytime and night-time periods.

-- The proposals would provide enough electricity to power approximately 15,000 homes annually.
+- The proposals would provide enough electricity to power approximately 14,000 homes annually

-We are aiming to submit the application in the summer of 2021 and the application documents will be available to view and download through the North Somerset Council planning portal.
+We have now submitted the application to North Somerset Council Planning.
+The application documents will be available to view and download on the North Somerset Council planning portal under the project reference 22/P/1450/FUL.

-Please get in touch using the contact details on the right hand side of this page, or by clicking “contact us” below.
+If you would like to discuss the proposal please get in touch using the contact details on the right hand side of this page, or by email.